spacedriveapp/spacedrive/docs/developers/architecture/key-manager.md

 Each time Spacedrive is started, this master password is required.
 It is subsequently used to decrypt a randomly generated key, to ensure the password is correct.
 This verification process is not perfect.

-Support for changing a master key will be added at a later date, but for now it is not a priority.
+Support for changing a master password will be added at a later date, but for now it is not a priority.

+## Performance

+Designing the key manager, and our key system as a whole, was a difficult task.
+It needs to be three things: secure, performant, and not annoying for the user.
+The main way to do this is to implement a hierarchical system, similar to what we have done.

+The master password is the heart of the operation, which is why it's generated for you.
+In the event of a master password compromise, it's safe to assume that all underlying data is decryptable.
+Over time, we will refine the system and minimize this risk as much as possible (possibly by making the user store their master password's salt separately).

+If a key from the keystore is compromised, the damage is limited to the data encrypted with that specific key.
+In this event, it's probably best to decrypt all data with that key, and re-encrypt it with a new one.
+We eventually plan to make this extremely simple within Spacedrive.

 ## Cryptographic Hygiene